 Fujifilm X-T30 Image Quality

 Image quality is comparable to the X-T3 because the X-T30 has the same sensor and processing engine as its predecessor.
-Even images captured at ISO6400 maintain very good detail, and most of the little noise can be removed.
-This is only the second model to benefit from the 26.1MP back-illuminated sensor, and it does a good job of keeping image noise low and details high as you increase sensitivity.
-This is only the second model to benefit from the sensor.
+Even images captured at ISO6400 maintain exquisite detail, and most slight noise can be removed.
+This is only the second model to benefit from the 26.1MP back-illuminated sensor.
+It does an excellent job of keeping image noise low and details high as you increase sensitivity.
+Again, this is only the second model to benefit from the sensor.

-Additionally, the dynamic range is excellent even at lower sensitivities.
-In actuality, it is possible to underexpose a scene by the maximum of three stops that is permitted on the exposure compensation dial (until you use the C mode, which increases it to five stops) and still be able to bring up the shadows to the appropriate level in post-production without too much of a penalty in terms of loss of detail or noise.
-This is because the exposure compensation dial has a maximum of three stops that it can allow.
+Additionally, the dynamic range is excellent, even at lower sensitivities.
+In actuality, it is possible to underexpose a scene by the maximum of three stops that is permitted on the exposure compensation dial (until you use the C mode, which increases it to five visits) and still be able to bring up the shadows to the appropriate level in post-production without too much of a penalty in terms of loss of detail or noise.
+Again, this is because the exposure compensation dial has a maximum of three stops that it can allow.

-Even when the lighting isn’t ideal, you’ll still get good results from this camera thanks to its fast glass and powerful image stabilization features.
+Even when the lighting isn’t ideal, this camera will still get good results thanks to its fast glass and powerful image stabilization features.